Stock trader resentenced to 5 years for deadly bunker fire

 ROCKVILLE, Md.
 (AP) — A wealthy stock trader was resentenced on Tuesday to five years in prison for his role in the fiery death of a man who was helping him secretly dig tunnels for a nuclear bunker under a home in a Maryland suburb of Washington, D.C.

-Montgomery County Circuit Court Judge Margaret Schweitzer noted that Daniel Beckwitt is already statutorily eligible for parole because he has served more than a quarter of his sentence.
-For that reason she also sentenced him to five years of supervised probation after his release and ordered him to perform 250 hours of community service.
+Daniel Beckwitt already has been incarcerated for nearly three years and is statutorily eligible for parole because he has served more than a quarter of his sentence.
+Noting that Beckwitt could be released soon, Montgomery County Circuit Court Judge Margaret Schweitzer also sentenced him to five years of supervised probation after his release and ordered him to perform 250 hours of community service.

 “I hope this is your opportunity to give back to our community,” she said.
 “I hope you do what you can do, which is use your intelligence for good.”

-Beckwitt initially was sentenced in 2019 to nine years in prison after a jury convicted him of second-degree “depraved heart” murder and involuntary manslaughter in the September 2017 death of 21-year-old Askia Khafra.
+Beckwitt, 30, initially was sentenced in 2019 to nine years in prison after a jury convicted him of second-degree “depraved heart” murder and involuntary manslaughter in the September 2017 death of 21-year-old Askia Khafra.

 But a state appeals court overturned Beckwitt’s murder conviction in January 2021, saying his conduct did not demonstrate “an extreme disregard for human life reasonably likely to cause death.”
 Maryland’s Court of Special Appeals also upheld his conviction for involuntary manslaughter.